ankitects/anki-manual/src/getting-started.md

     A: {{English}}<br>
        Page #{{Page}}

-In the templates, field names are wrapped in double curly brackets like `{{French}}`.
-Anki replaces that with the text the field contains.
-Anything not surrounded by curly brackets remains the same on each card.
-For example, we don't need to enter "Page \#" in every card; it’s added automatically to every card. &lt;br&gt; is a special code that tells Anki to move to the next line; more details are available in the [templates](templates/intro.md) section.
+In card templates, field names are wrapped in double curly brackets like `{{French}}` or `{{English}}.
+Anki replaces those with the actual text the field contain.
+This is known as ["Field replacement".](/field-replacement.md) Text not surrounded by curly brackets remains the same on each card.
+For example, we don't need to enter "Page \#" in every card; it’s added automatically to every card.
+The `&lt;br&gt;` tag is a special code that tells Anki to move to the next line.
+For details, see the [templates](templates/intro.md) section.

 The production card's templates will work in a similar way: